NEO1842/Blender-Glowing-Leaves/README.md

 -How to Use-
 1. Download and open Glowing Leaves.blend.

-2. Render the animation to see the movement of the falling glowing leaves.
+2. Try rendering the video!

 -Base File-